Documentation

 }

-GET/api/servers/:id/historyAuth: None
+GET/api/servers/:id/historyAuth: Session

 Historical scan data for a server.
+Requires login.

 bash

-curl https://your-domain.com/api/servers/abc-123/history
+curl https://archivist-web.net/api/servers/abc-123/history

 json